Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable6.md

 In retrospect, describe what your team learned during this second release and what would you change if you would continue developing the project.

+I learned that managing a group requires constant and constant communication for group members.
+I looking back having more communication between the teams would have lead to a more streamlined development cycle.

 I learned how to use TKInter pretty well during this project, and because of that I learned that a lot of premade gui’s have small incompatibilities when using different devices such as the inability to change the background color of buttons when using it with a MacOS.

 Python and C++ were used to develop this project.
 During several intervals of the project, our team spent a lot of time attempting to combine C++ code with Python code.
 Our team would have had more time to work on other sections of the project if we had minimized the number of languages used.